 After a major vehicle collision that requires emergency transport to the hospital, hospitalization, surgery, and inpatient rehabilitation, you will likely owe much more than your PIP policy will cover.

-Meeting the “Serious Injury Threshold”
+Meeting The “Serious Injury Threshold”

 If you meet certain criteria, you can file a lawsuit against the driver who caused the crash.
 This strict requirement is sometimes called the “serious injury threshold,” because Florida state laws refer to qualifying injuries as “serious.”